-In order to the 84 dB SPL @ 1W/1m speaker to produce the same SPL at a given distance (and the same sound power output level at the speaker) as the 90 dB SPL @ 1W/1m speaker, it would require 6 dB of extra gain.
+For the 84 dB SPL @ 1W/1m speaker to produce the same SPL at a given distance as the 90 dB SPL @ 1W/1m speaker, it would require 6 dB of extra gain.

 This 6 dB gain increase is a 4x increase in amplifier power.

-So then, power handling ratings have to do with the maximum power the speaker can handle but does not necessarily mean the speaker will be louder.
+So then, power handling ratings have to do with the maximum power the speaker can handle but do not necessarily mean the speaker will be louder.

 Ultimately, maximum SPL and sensitivity ratings are more conducive to the loudness of a speaker than are power handling ratings.